Quickstart Guide to Military Space-A Flights

 Most military passenger terminals maintain a web page or Facebook page on which they publish flight information for the upcoming 3 days.
 A Space-A flight schedule lists the destinations, anticipated number of Space-A seats, and the “Roll Call” time, which is the time at which passenger terminal staff announce the names of passengers selected for the flight.

-Many passenger terminals also publish data on recently-departed flights, including the number of Space-A seats released.
+Many military passenger terminals also publish data on recently-departed flights, including the number of Space-A seats released.

 3. Check-In or “Marking Yourself Present”